NodeDiver/subscriptn-simple/README.md

 - **Updates**:
   - 🏆 *SubscriptN was announced as the winner!*
   - 🎯 *Project recognized for innovative Bitcoin subscription management approach.*
-  - ⚡ *Lightning Network integration and NWC implementation praised.*
+  - ⚡ *lightning network integration and NWC implementation praised.*
   - 🎊 *Celebrated victory with the team.*
 - **Result**: *Hackathon victory achieved!
 Project validated by industry experts.*
 - **Plan for next session**: *Continue development with renewed motivation and feedback.*